 The board prohibits retaliation against any person for making a report or complaint of a violation of this policy, supporting someone for reporting or intending to report a violation of this policy, or participating in the investigation of a reported violation of this policy.
-No reprisals will be taken by the board against a complaining party or other individual unless the person knew or had reason to believe that the complaint or report was false or knowingly provided false information.
+No reprisals will be taken by the board against a complaining party or other individual who makes a good faith report of discrimination or harassment.
 Any person who is found to have engaged in retaliation will be subject to discipline, up to and including dismissal.
 Acts of retaliation may also be subject to policy 1760/7280, Prohibition Against Retaliation.